borntofrappe/python-scripts/connect-four/README.md

 The most challenging portion then, relates to adding the values for the diagonals.

-### Victory/2
+## Victory/2

-I pick up this project a couple of days since the previous update, and I decided to rewrite the way I consider the rows and columns before considering the diagonals.
+I picked up this project a couple of days from the previous update, and I decided to rewrite the way I consider the rows and columns before tackling the diagonals.

 It is inefficient to consider the entire row/the entire column.
-To tackle this issue, I use the `min` and `max` function to build a range of the appropriate values.
+To fix this issue, I use the `min` and `max` function to build a range of the appropriate values.

 For the rows, and considering that a match consists of `4` values, consider up to three columns before/after the current one.